 One way to prepare for parivrtta trikonasana (twisting triangle pose) is to do a standing forward bend with one leg forwards and the other back.

-Because this is an asymetrical pose, initially focus on keeping your pelvis facing the front as you move your hips from side to side.
+Prior to bending forwards, push your hips from side to side.
+So that you improve control (and awareness) focus on keeping your pelvis facing the front as you move your hips from side to side.

 While holding the parivrtta trikonasana, you can scan your body as follows: